Optimizing superconductivity: from cuprates via nickelates to palladates

-We analyze these single-orbital models by means of the dynamical vertex approximation (D$\Gamma$A) \cite{Toschi2007,held2008,Katanin2009,Kusunose2006}, a diagrammatic extension of dynamical mean-field theory (DMFT) \cite{PhysRevLett.62.324,RevModPhys.68.13,kotliar2004strongly}.
+We analyze these single-orbital models by means of the \kh{D$\Gamma$A} \cite{Toschi2007,held2008,Katanin2009,Kusunose2006}, a diagrammatic extension of \kh{DMFT} \cite{PhysRevLett.62.324,RevModPhys.68.13,kotliar2004strongly}.
 Similar techniques have been previously applied to unconventional superconductivity on the square lattice \cite{Otsuki2014,Kitatani2015,Kitatani2017,Vucicevic2017,Vilardi2019,Sayyad2020,Astretsov2020,Kitatani2022arXivAPL}.
 We mainly use the continuous-time quantum Monte-Carlo solver from w2dynamics\cite{wallerberger2019w2dynamics} as DMFT solver, see SM \cite{SM} for details.
 D$\Gamma$A simultaneously includes strong correlations and long-range spatial (charge and spin) fluctuations.\ Both are essential for modelling superconductivity in correlated electron systems.
-Most importantly, D$\Gamma$A can describe the dynamical screening effect which are crucial for accurately determining $T_{\rm c}$ \cite{Kitatani2019}.
+Most importantly, D$\Gamma$A can describe dynamical screening effects which are crucial for accurately determining $T_{\rm c}$ \cite{Kitatani2019}.
 It has predicted the superconducting dome in nickelates \cite{Kitatani2020} prior to experiments~\cite{zeng2020,Li2020,Lee2022} with astonishing accuracy.
 For a review of D$\Gamma$A, see \cite{Rohringer2018}; and \cite{Kitatani2022} for how to calculate $T_{\rm c}$.

 {\sl Spectrum}---We first discuss the electronic spectrum.
-In Fig.~2, we show the momentum dependence of the imaginary part of the Green's function at the lowest Matsubara frequency: $-\Im G(\omega_n=\pi/\beta,\mathbf{k})/\pi$ for $U/t=4.3,6,7,8$, $n=0.80,0.85,0.90,0.95$ for hoppings corresponding to NdPdO$_2$ ($t^{\prime}/t = -0.17,t^{\prime\prime}/t = 0.13$).
+In Fig.~2, we show the momentum dependence of the imaginary part of the Green's function at the lowest Matsubara frequency: $-\Im G(\omega_n=\pi/\beta,\mathbf{k})/\pi$ for \mk{various interactions:} $U/t=4.3,6,7,8$ \mk{and fillings:} $n=0.80,0.85,0.90,0.95$ for hoppings corresponding to NdPdO$_2$ ($t^{\prime}/t = -0.17,t^{\prime\prime}/t = 0.13$).
 We observe that the spectrum changes from a non-interacting-like Fermi surface at weak coupling to a shape with strongly momentum-dependent damping at stronger coupling, before, finally, all spectral weight is removed.
 In between, we obtained a Fermi arc structure at low doping ($n_{d_{x^2-y^2}}\sim0.90-0.95$) for $U=7t$ and $8t$, which is a hallmark feature of cuprates.